 Warren E. Burger Collection

-The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as of related acquisitions, collected by the Special Collections Research Center at William & Mary Libraries.
+The Warren E. Burger Collection consists of the lifetime professional papers and memorabilia of the late Chief Justice Warren E. Burger (1907-1995), as well as of related acquisitions, collected by the Special Collections Research Center at William & Mary Libraries.

 In accordance with the donor agreement, the Warren E. Burger Papers are closed to researchers until at least 2032.*